 This old recipe for left-over chicken should be revived and served more often.
-Make patties of finely-chopped cooked chicken using 1 egg to 2 cups meat and bread crumbs with a little bouillon to bind.
-Add chopped green onions and ripe bell peppers, season with salt and pepper, then fry in vegetable oil until browned.
+Make patties of finely-chopped cooked chicken using 1 egg and 1/4 cup seasoned bread crumbs to each cup of meat with a little bouillon to bind.
+Add finely chopped green onions and celery, season with salt and pepper, then fry in vegetable oil until browned.
 Store in a warm oven and serve with a white sauce seasoned with mustard and lemon juice.

 Antipasto is a great buffet item.
 Use olives, cold Italian sausages, sliced cucumbers, tomatoes and onions; leaf vegetables and artichoke hearts are nice, too.
 I usually do not put cheese on an antipasto, but that’s a personal preference.
 Arrange all attractively and serve with Elaine’s Antipasto Salad Dressing.
 Honest to God, I got this recipe from a friend from Sharkey County, which is so deep in the Delta that lint cotton snows the roads in September.
 She taught me a great many valuable lessons and brought me to a great realization.

 When I was a boy, I won an essay contest sponsored by the local library committee in my hometown, which is in the hills, and the speaker at the awards presentation was a lady from a little literary society in the Delta (I forget where; in retrospect, probably Greenville).
 This woman just radiated dignity and graciousness from the top of her pill-box hat cum veil to the bottoms of her sensibly modest heels.
 She even wore little white cotton gloves with mother-of-pearl buttons.
 The ladies in our library committee were just undone by this exotic creature (the local women’s apparel stores sold out of teeny-tiny white cotton gloves the very next morning).
 Being a brash young male and all of thirteen years old, I was initially unimpressed; I just wanted to grab my $25 check and dash.